 Search engines will also rate your website poorly if your WordPress database is not correctly optimized.
 Search engines place a great deal of importance on website speed.
 Poor WordPress database optimization can lead to bad user experience and slow down server traffic.
 Optimizing your database will remove any unnecessary data, decrease the size of your database, and allow it to operate faster.
 A better performing website will encourage a larger user base and more conversions.

-How Your WordPress Database Fills up and Slow Down
+How Your WordPress Database Fills up and Slows Down

 Over time through the natural process of yourself and end-users using your website, the database will begin to grow in size.
 Here are a few ways that the WordPress database grows.